Functional analytic insights into irreversibility of quantum resources: Introduction

-Second, even if we circumvent the above obstacle, we are left with the problem of lower bounding the asymptotic distillation rate $R_{d,\O_\mu}$ with a quantity that can actually be evaluated in practice.
-This is typically done by reducing it to a \emph{one-shot} distillation protocol, where only a single copy of a state is used.
-On the one hand, this might not be as simple in our approach as in some previous frameworks, because the employed resource norm $\norm{\cdot}{\mu}$ is not guaranteed to be multiplicative, i.e.\ it may be the case that $\norm{\rho^{\otimes n}}{\mu} < \norm{\rho}{\mu}^{\,n}$.
-On the other hand, we have to be careful not to take a bound which is too loose --- we want to benefit from working in the extended framework of `unphysical' operations $\O_\mu$, and not merely recover previously known restrictions.
+First, for larger sets of operations such as $\O_\mu$, it is typically not at all easy to prove the no-free-lunch inequality $R_{c,\O_\mu}(\rho) \geq R_{d,\O_\mu}(\rho)$ that underpins this whole approach.
+This difficulty is primarily due to a potential asymptotic inequivalence of the trace norm $\norm{\cdot}{1}$ and the resource gauge $\norm{\cdot}{\mu}$.
+Second, even if we could circumvent the above obstacle, we would still be left with the problem of lower bounding the asymptotic distillation rate $R_{d,\O_\mu}$ with a quantity that can actually be evaluated in practice.
+However, because the involved norms are typically not multiplicative under tensor products, this may require the evaluation of a regularised multi-copy quantity, which are typically not computable.
+And finally, we have to be careful not to take a bound that is too loose --- we want to benefit from working in the extended framework of `unphysical' operations $\O_\mu$, and not merely recover previously known restrictions.

 Overcoming these difficulties can be regarded as our main technical contribution.
-We will achieve this by identifying a novel type of hypothesis testing relative entropy, dubbed the \emph{emancipated hypothesis testing relative entropy} (see Section~\ref{subsec:oneshot_distillation}), which plays a central role in characterising distillation under operations in $\O_\mu$.
+We will achieve this by identifying a novel variant of hypothesis testing relative entropy, dubbed the \emph{emancipated hypothesis testing relative entropy} (see Section~\ref{subsec:oneshot_distillation}), which we show to play a central role in characterising distillation under operations in $\O_\mu$.
 Our key insight is that this quantity obeys a particular type of continuity expressed by the `$\ve$-$\delta$ lemma' below (Lemma~\ref{lem:epsdelta}).
-By using this observation, we are able to provide a variant of the no-free-lunch relation $R_{c,\O_\mu}(\rho) \geq R_{d,\O_\mu}(\rho)$ that allows for straightforward lower bounding of the involved rates through suitable choices of norms.
+By using this observation, we are able to provide a variant of the no-free-lunch relation $R_{c,\O_\mu}(\rho) \geq R_{d,\O_\mu}(\rho)$ that allows for straightforward lower bounding of the involved rates through suitable choices of convex gauge functions.